The Exodus of the Hebrews, Moses and the Pharaohs

 Oahspe's account of the Migration of the Faithists of Egypt at the time of the Arc of Bon can be placed in context with surviving historical accounts and recent archaeological discoveries to reveal corresponding details that affirm Oahspe's account of the Exodus of the Hebrews.

 Biblical scholars have long searched for evidence of Moses and the Israelites in Egypt and the miracles that accompanied the Exodus of the Hebrews from Egypt.
-Not least of these are the identity of Moses' Egyptian family and the Exodus Pharaoh, evidence of the plagues prior to the Exodus, the Exodus route and the location of the Red Sea Crossing and more.
+Not least of these are the identity of Moses' Egyptian family and the Exodus Pharaoh; evidence of the plagues prior to the Exodus; the Exodus route and the location of the Red Sea Crossing and more.
+In this twelve part series about the Exodus, we will cover these issues and more, but we begin with correcting a few misconceptions arising from inaccuracy in the Ezra bible, it being the source for most scholars for dating the Exodus.